 The resulting huge volume contained over 640 photographs, featuring all 74 pieces in the Wonderland collection, as well as extensive behind the scenes imagery from the shoots and costume galleries of the pieces made by Kirsty.
 Most importantly for her, alongside the photographs, the book contained the deeply personal journal written by Kirsty throughout the duration of Wonderland, which documents the creation and meaning of the works, as well as her emotional journey through grief.

-In 2019 after a year of planning, Kirsty began shooting her ambitious new series ‘Quiescence’ which is based on the events in her personal life between 2015 – 2017; during which time she gave birth to her only child Finch, and 8 months later was diagnosed with breast cancer.
-It will be split into 3 chapters, inspired by her pregnancy, the creation of life in the womb, birth and then abruptly switches to the darker subject of mortality, cancer and finally her recovery in the wild garden of her new home in the countryside.
-Just like Wonderland, it will be translated into a fantastical tale, but based on some very painful real life events.
+Inspired by the artist’s personal life between 2015 – 2017 the project will be split into 3 chapters, based on Kirsty’s pregnancy, the creation of life in the womb, and then switches abruptly to cancer and her eventual recovery.
+Just like Wonderland, it will be translated into a fantastical tale, but based on real events.

-In 2019 after a year of planning, Kirsty began shooting her ambitious new series ‘Quiescence’ which is based on the events in her personal life between 2015 – 2017; during which time she gave birth to her only child Finch, and 8 months later was diagnosed with breast cancer.
-It will be split into 3 chapters, inspired by her pregnancy, the creation of life in the womb, birth and then abruptly switches to the darker subject of mortality, cancer and finally her recovery in the wild garden of her new home in the countryside.
-Just like Wonderland, it will be translated into a fantastical tale, but based on some very painful real life events.
+Inspired by the artist’s personal life between 2015 – 2017 the project will be split into 3 chapters, based on Kirsty’s pregnancy, the creation of life in the womb, and then switches abruptly to cancer and her eventual recovery.
+Just like Wonderland, it will be translated into a fantastical tale, but based on real events.

 Artist Interviews